Rusty Chevrolet: History

 in the Upper Peninsula of Michigan and in Wisconsin, with WIFC of Wausau, Wisconsin alone ordering over 200 copies due to listener demand.
-In late 2024, the song regained popularity on social medias such as Instagram and YouTube, accompanied by videos made in driving simulator BeamNG.
+In late 2024, the song regained popularity on social medias such as Instagram and YouTube, accompanied by videos made in the driving simulator BeamNG.drive.

 The band later used profits from the song to build their own recording studio in their hometown of Ishpeming, Michigan.

-"Rusty Chevrolet" is about a man's struggles with his old Chevrolet car, which seems to be a fifth generation Chevrolet Impala, and its lyrics are set to the melody of the Christmas song "Jingle Bells".
+"Rusty Chevrolet" is about a man's struggles with his old Chevrolet car (depicted in the music video as a fifth-generation Chevrolet Impala), and its lyrics are set to the melody of the Christmas song "Jingle Bells".